ormsolutions/NORMA/README.txt

 	Download (Visual Studio 2010): http://www.microsoft.com/en-us/download/details.aspx?id=2680
 	Download (Visual Studio 2012): http://www.microsoft.com/en-us/download/details.aspx?id=30668
 	Download (Visual Studio 2013): http://www.microsoft.com/en-us/download/details.aspx?id=40758
 IMPORTANT: You will need to establish the Visual Studio experimental hive before building NORMA by running Visual Studio once in this environment.
 Use the link provided by the VS SDK, or run 'devenv.exe /RootSuffix Exp' from a Visual Studio command prompt.
+For Visual Studio 2008, make sure you use either the provided shortcut or add /RANU (run as normal user) to the command line.
+After running FirstTimeBuildVS2008.bat you should use 'devenv /rootsuffix Exp' instead of 'devenv /rootsuffix Exp /RANU'.

 Microsoft Visual Studio Modeling and Visualization Tools (DSL Tools SDK), installs after the primary SDK